 The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
 The financial report has also been prepared on a historical cost basis, modified where applicable by the measurement of fair value of selected non-current assets, financial assets, and financial liabilities.
-Investment shares are carried at market value, unless otherwise disclosed, and not at historical cost.
+The shares in Rafaella Resources are carried at fair value and not at historical cost.